-This apple pie smoothie is the perfect way to soothe your sweet tooth - without the extra calories.
-Tastes just like apple pie!
+This apple pie smoothie tastes just like apple pie and is the perfect way to start your day!
 Perfect for breakfast, post-workout snacking, or an on-the-go meal.

-This smoothie is creamy and thick, with a cozy apple cinnamon flavor.
+Do you love the taste of apple pie in the fall?
+If so, you'll want to give this breakfast smoothie a try.
+This apple pie smoothie is creamy and thick, with a cozy apple cinnamon flavor.
 Perfect for your next fall breakfast or on-the-go snack.

 Ingredients and substitutions

-Frozen pineapple can be substituted with frozen banana or mango for a slightly different flavor.
+- Frozen pineapple - Can be substituted with frozen banana or mango for a slightly different flavor.

-Walnuts can be substituted with pecans, ground flaxseed, or chia seeds.
+- Walnuts - Can be substituted with pecans, ground flaxseed, or chia seeds.

 Optional mix-ins